ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 • If you miss a real-time class session for any reason, including illness or late registration, you are responsible for making up the content of any class session you miss, including make-up Comprehension Questions (CQs) for that day, according to the specific instructions I make available on this website.
 (Click here for a further explanation of this policy and for the relevant instructions.)

 • Even if you make up missed content, it will not reverse the fact that you missed the class session (make-up CQs restore CQ credit, but do not restore attendance credit!).
-Be sure you’re clear on this: my course attendance policy allows for a certain number of missed sessions (specified on your Track homepage) without penalty, inclusive of Monday and Wednesday sessions; if you exceed that number, I will deduct points from your course grade.
+Be sure you’re clear on this: my course attendance policy allows for a certain number of missed sessions (specified on your Track homepage) without penalty, inclusive of full-class and tutorial sessions; if you exceed that number, I will deduct points from your course grade.
 There are no exceptions available, no matter what, for the requirement to attend class sessions in real time, at the time they are scheduled.
 I never require proof, documentation, or any reason for a student’s absence.
 You can use your allowed number of absences for any reason; if the allowed number is exceeded, I deduct credit regardless of the reason.
 (Click here for a further explanation of this policy.)

 • If you are a student who has difficulty speaking up in class, or who wants extra help in English grammar and usage (including ESL/EFL), or who has a health consideration or atypical learning style that affects classwork, or who frequently has trouble with, or feels inadequately challenged by, classwork, or who is interested in investigating or applying to graduate school, or anything else that might benefit from an accommodation or modification, I can gladly customize my course to your needs or your style; I do not require any documentation or proof that you need accommodations.
 I do require that you request accommodations and modifications within the first three weeks of class — and that you follow my specific set of instructions for requesting accommodations and modifications when making your request.
 (Click here for instructions on how to request accommodations or modifications.)